richardribeiro1/arduino-android-bluetooth-servo/README.md

 </div>

 2. Use the example code for Arduino.
 - Configure your bluetooth module to 9600 baudrate.
-Use the datasheet and the ConfigBluetooth.ino example.
+Use the datasheet, AT commands and the ConfigBluetooth.ino example.

 3. Download the Orange Box app on Google Play.